Wrench1815/Tic-Tac-Toe/README.md

 # Building or Compiling

-To directly build and run the game using MinGW or GCC:, do as follow:
+To directly build and run the game using MinGW / GCC or MSVC do as follow:

 ### with MinGW or GNU-GCC